 - 4.0.1 The extensive support and advice provided by Herefordshire Council Neighbourhood Planning team has been instrumental in bringing our plan to fruition.
-Meetings have been held with our assigned planning officers and they have offered guidance and support throughout. - 4.0.2 A good working relationship was established with our ward councillor John Stone who attends every Parish council meeting and many of the Neighbourhood Plan open meetings.
+A meetings was held with our assigned planning officer at the start of the process and they have offered guidance and support throughout. - 4.0.2 A good working relationship was established with our ward councillor John Stone who attends every Parish council meeting and many of the Neighbourhood Plan open meetings.
 He has been included in circulation of the draft plan in order to inform other parishes on updates and progress.
 The Plan was sent to all our adjacent Parish Councils and Worcestershire County Council.